Drupal vs WordPress:

 In contrast, WordPress simplifies taxonomy with its categories and tags, streamlining content organization into a more user-friendly structure.
 This simplicity proves advantageous, as it allows for quick adaptation and efficient content management sans extensive technical knowledge.

-WordPress categories
+WordPress categories and tags

 The WordPress approach, with its intuitive categories and tags, offers a convenient method to maintain taxonomy.
 This system is straightforward to use.
 As a result, it enables a smoother workflow for enterprises.